kalessil/phpinspectionsea/.github/issue_template.md

 Environment details
 ---
-Information from Help -> About dialog might be helpful as well.
-Skip if you are in doubt.
+Information from Help -> About dialog (contains IDE and it's version details).

 Notes